royal-dsouza/salesTransaction-http-etl/README.md

 The service is deployed as a containerized application on Google Cloud Run, which provides:

-- ⚡ Automatic scaling based on demand
+- ⚡ **Automatic scaling** based on traffic patterns, from zero to hundreds of instances
-- 🔒 HTTPS endpoint with authentication support
+- 🔒 **Secure HTTPS endpoint** with authentication and authorization support
-- 💰 Pay-per-use billing model
+- 💰 **Cost optimization** with pay-per-use billing and zero cost when idle
+- 🔄 **Versioned deployments** with traffic splitting capabilities

 ## 🔄 CI/CD Pipeline

-The CI/CD pipeline automates the following steps:
+The CI/CD pipeline automatically handles the entire development lifecycle:

-1. Run unit tests
+1. Runs unit tests
-2. Build the Docker container
+2. Builds the Docker container
-3. Push the container to Google Container Registry
+3. Pushes the container to Google Container Registry
-4. Deploy to staging environment
+4. Deploys to staging environment for verification
-5. Deploy to production with traffic splitting (0% traffic initially)
+5. Deploys to production environment
-6. Gradually shift traffic to the new production version

 ```mermaid
 graph TD